envoylabs/blog/posts/unity-prop.md

 The withdrawer is simply an address that has permissions to initiate a withdrawal to a withdrawal address.

-- The withdrawal address is configured when the contract starts
+- The withdrawal address is configured when the contract is instantiated
 - It must be the same address as the address initiating the withdrawal
 - When a withdrawal is initiated, there is a delay until the funds can actually be withdrawn
 - This will be set to 28 days